BugShot Privacy Policy

 DestinationData transmittedPurpose

-Jira REST API (*.atlassian.net, api.atlassian.com)Issue body, screenshots, video, debug logsCreating and attaching to issues
+Jira REST API (*.atlassian.net, api.atlassian.com, the site URL you specify in API token mode, and Jira-issued media/CDN URLs)Issue body, screenshots, video, debug logsCreating and attaching to issues, and resolving the uploaded attachment's media ID

 GitHub REST API (api.github.com)Issue body, labels, assigneesCreating issues